Foreign Currency Translation: Definition, Methods & CTA

 What is Foreign Currency Translation?

-Foreign currency translation is the step where a parent company takes a subsidiary’s financials in its local functional currency and converts them into the reporting currency used for consolidation.
-Under ASC 830 and IAS 21, this is needed – you can’t publish consolidated statements without it.
+Foreign currency translation is the step where a parent company takes a subsidiary's financials in its local functional currency and converts them into the reporting currency used for consolidation.
+Under ASC 830 and IAS 21, this is needed - you can't publish consolidated statements without it.
+You can find more on determining your entity’s functional currency in our detailed guide.

 Why it matters comes down to clarity.
 If you don't translate, the consolidated numbers won't make sense.
 Currency exchange rates move every day, so revenue and expenses can look inflated or understated.
 Equity balances swing, too.
 Translation keeps the books consistent and gives auditors and investors numbers they can actually rely on.